• Skip to primary navigation

 Storage: Can keep in an airtight container in the fridge for up to 5 days.
 Freezes well for up to six weeks.

-This recipe was first published June 19, 2016 but is now completely updated which means it's now possible to leave your rated review below.
+This recipe was first published June 19, 2016 but is now completely updated and now possible to leave your rated review below.

 More Gluten Free Recipes